We use a wide variety of bear hunting techniques including baits

 A 40% non-refundable deposit is required to confirm your hunt and

-check, money order, personal check, Visa or Master Card are all
+check, money order, personal check and all major credit cards are all

 accepted.
 The balance